AudiTranscribe/AudiTranscribe/src/main/resources/site/overwrite/auditranscribe/setup-wizard-files/README.txt

-This folder contains all the download URLs and SHA256 signatures of the FFmpeg files that are to be downloaded.
+This folder contains all the files that are needed for the setup wizard.